EddieTheEd/Obsidian-Vault/002_Notes/Differentiation Notes.md

 ![[Pasted image 20220422210133.png]]

-Looking at points 0 - 1, the y values increase by 1 (1 - 0).
-Hfrom 1 to 2om 1 - 2 it increases by 3.
+Looking at points 0 to 1, the y values increase by 1 (1 – 0).
+However, from 1 to 2 it increases by 3 (4-1).
 This means we cannot use a simple number to describe the gradient of this function.

 Now, let’s look at the function where x = 1.
 We’re looking for the gradient of this point, and: